-On 7 March 2020, Langfang De Feng New Materials Technology Limited\ ("Langfang De Feng") entered into a supplemental shareholders' agreement with Sichuan Xin De Yuan Trading Limited\ ("Sichuan Xin De Yuan") to increase the registered share capital of Sichuan RTDL from RMB10 million to RMB12 million.
-Sichuan Xin De Yuan and Langfang De Feng should contribute RMB6 million and RMB6 million, respectively.
+On 30 May 2021, Langfang De Feng New Materials Technology Limited\ ("Langfang De Feng") entered into a share transfer agreement with Sichuan Xin De Yuan Trading Limited\ ("Sichuan Xin De Yuan") to transfer 50% of equity interest in Sichuan RTDL to its joint venture partner for a consideration of approximately RMB2.4 million.
+The share transfer will be completed once the debt between Sichuan RTDL and the Group's wholly owned subsidiary has been settled.